GIScience/gis-training-resource-center/content/Module_2/en_qgis_data_sources_ex4.md

 ## Tasks

 OpenStreetMap (OSM) is a collaborative, open-source project that creates free, editable maps of the world, built by a global community of mappers.
 There are multiple different ways how to download or export data from OpenStreetMap (OSM), each with it's own advantage.
 In this exercise, we will go over the [HOT Export Tool](https://export.hotosm.org/v3/).
+[At the bottom of this exercise](https://giscience.github.io/gis-training-resource-center/content/Module_2/en_qgis_data_sources_ex4.html#alternative-tools), you can find a list of alternative tools.

-### Task: Using the HOT Export Tool
+### Using the HOT Export Tool

 The [HOT Export Tool](https://export.hotosm.org/v3/) is a tool for accessing OSM data offered by Humanitarian OpenStreetMap Team (HOT).